-PROGRAM INFORMATION: The Associate of Science in Psychology degree is an articulated 2+2 with Southern Arkansas University (SAU).
+PROGRAM INFORMATION: The Associate of Science in Psychology degree is an articulated 2+2 with Southern Arkansas University (SAU) and University of Central Arkansas (UCA).
 This degree is for a student who wants to earn a Bachelor of Science in Psychology.
-The first two years are completed at UA Cossatot and the last two years with SAU.
+The first two years are completed at UA Cossatot and the last two years with SAU or UCA.
+For those transferring to UCA, BIOL2094 Microbiology is required.